GarethOates/azuredevops-azurefunction-jira/README.md

-# Azure DevOps to JIRA - Automating task status updates using Azure Functions
+# Azure DevOps to JIRA - Automating issue status updates using Azure Functions

 This repo is the basis of a future post on my blog over at garethoates.com.